 6. You will then be prompted for your credentials.

 7. Make sure the “Registered User” radio button is selected.
-Enter your USciences username and password.
+Enter your Brockprot NetID and password.
 Check the box to “Remember this password in the keychain” to allow the drive to automatically map next time you login.
 Click “Connect”.

 8. Once connected your mapped network drive should appear on the upper-right hand portion of your desktop.
 Double clicking it will show its contents.

 Still Need Help?
 Chat with support

 Documentation reviewed on 07/14/2015 by ssmit20.